 The US benefit system is there to support the lives of thousands who struggle to provide for their families.
-The application process should be easy but in reality, it requires a massive amount of work.
-20 websites, 126 pages and 67 hours later, you might end up receiving the benefits you qualify for. inForm is a website that serves as a platform for low-income benefit enrollment.
-Users will be able to learn what benefits they are eligible for and pre-fill all documents needed for the pre-enrollment stages, interview prep guides, and maps of where to go to finish the in-person enrollment.
+The application process should be easy, but in reality, it requires a massive amount of research into what you qualify for, filling out of complex forms, scheduling appointments, and locating the correct offices to go to.
+20 websites, 126 pages and 67 hours later, you might end up receiving the benefits you qualify for.
+But, it doesn’t need to be this way. inForm is a website that serves as a platform for low-income benefit enrollment.
+Using our platform, users will be able to learn what benefits they might be eligible for that they aren’t already involved in and pre-fill all documents needed for the pre-enrollment stages, interview prep guides, and maps of where to go to finish the in-person enrollment.

 According to the Mass Legal Services, roughly 740,000 households in Massachusetts qualify for low income benefits, but are not fully enrolled.
 In dollar amount, it means $93,000,000 unclaimed potential benefits per month in MA alone.

 After weeks of research, we came to the conclusion that this benefit gap in enrollment is due to 1 the scary and complex process to figure out the potential benefits one may qualify for and 2 the complicated benefit enrollment procedure (form-filling, interview, providing proofs, renew enrollment) one need to go through after the eligibility screening.